HOW TO GET STARTED

 1. All officials must be 14 years of age and older

-• Upon receipt of your intent to officiate form, Swim Sask will activate your official account with Swimming Canada.
-(NOTE: This may take us up to 72 hours).
+• Upon receipt of your intent to officiate form, Swim Sask will activate your official account in Swimming Canada’s Registration and Events Management System (REMS) (NOTE: This may take us up to 72 hours).

-• Once your club or Swim Sask activates your account, you will receive an auto-generated email from Swimming Canada with your login information.
+• Once your club or Swim Sask activates your account, you will receive an auto-generated email from SportLomo with your login information for REMS.

-3. Once you are a Registered Active Official, you can sign up to take clinics or e-modules through the Swimming Canada Learning Management System (LMS) or also known as the EDU at edu.swimming.ca.
-You will use the same username and password as when you registered as an official.
-Once logged in, select “Status” at the top of the screen to find the list of courses.
+3. Once you are a Registered Active Official, you can sign up to take clinics or e-modules through the Swimming Canada Learning Management System (LMS).
+To access the LMS, click “Login to LMS” on your REMS home screen.
+Once logged into the LMS, select “Status” or “Clinics” at the top of the screen to find the list of courses.

 4. The first 2 clinics that an Official must take are: